Mindfulness Courses in Oxford

-Learn to practice mindfulness or similar relaxation techniques.
+Learn to practice mindfulness.
 If you suffer from stress or anxiety then there are few better ways to gently help yourself to relax.

 Exercise regularly - physical activity that raises the heart rate causes the release of endorphins that can lift your mood.
 You don't have to run marathons or spend hours at the gym.
 If you can find an exercise or activity you enjoy doing that would be ideal and to be honest you can't beat a brisk walk in the countryside.